unni-krishnan-95/copy/_posts/2016-12-29-vulnhub-kioptrix1.md

 If you don't understand what my nmap commands are doing, then I suggest you read up on nmap switches, which can be found [here](https://nmap.org/book/man-briefoptions.html)!

 Taking a look at the open ports we see that we have TCP/22 Open (SSH) and TCP/80 Open (HTTP).
-Upon further examination of the namp output we can see that Apache is running on version 1.3.20 - which is seriously outdated!
+Upon further examination of the namp output we can see that Apache is running version 1.3.20 - which is seriously outdated!
 At the same time, we can see that Apache is also running OpenSSL 2.8.4.

 After a quick Google search for the Apache and OpenSSL Versions, we stumble across the OpenSSL [OpenF**k](https://www.exploit-db.com/exploits/764/) Exploit!

 So, let's go ahead and download that exploit to your kali machine - you can also copy over the exploit script and save it using any text editor.
 Just make sure you save the file as __[filename].c__ so we can compile it with [GCC](https://gcc.gnu.org/).

-Now - before we save the file, we have to edit the exploit for it to work - since it is pretty old!
+Now - before you save anything, we have to edit the exploit for it to work - since it is pretty old!

 So here are the steps to make it work: